 As you can see by the table at the end of this document the Town of Brunswick Consolidated Water District Public Water Supply ID# 4110144 had four samples, District 11 ID# 4130300 and District 16 ID # 4130339 each had one sample which exceed the maximum contaminate limits for Trihalomethanes (THMs).
 The Maximum Contaminate Level (MCL) allowed for THMs in your drinking water is 0.080 parts per million (ppm).
-While not a current reporting violation, it is a concern to the Town as a supplier of your water.
-The THM's continue to trend upward and may lead to violation in the future.
+The Town of Brunswick Consolidated Water District did have a Long Term Annual Running Average Violation for THMs with an average number of 84.625 ppm which exceeded the 80 ppm maximum contamination limit.
 Trihalomethanes are a group of chemicals that includes chloroform, bromoform, bromodichloromethane, and chlorodibromomethane.
 Trihalomethanes are formed in drinking water during treatment by chlorine, which reacts with certain acids that are in naturally-occurring organic material (e.g., decomposing vegetation such as tree leaves, algae or other aquatic plants) in surface water sources such as rivers and lakes.
 The amount of trihalomethanes in drinking water can change from day to day, depending on the temperature, the amount of organic material in the water, the amount of chlorine added, and a variety of other factors.
 Drinking water is disinfected by public water suppliers to kill bacteria and viruses that could cause serious illnesses.
 Chlorine is the most commonly used disinfectant in New York State.
 For this reason, disinfection of drinking water by chlorination is beneficial to public health.